rayaneB0t/rayaneB0t.github.io/_posts/2025-01-02-Embedding.md

 *Key Point: Tokenization and embeddings work hand-in-hand to convert raw text into a numeric format suitable for neural networks.*

 ## Why Do We Need Embeddings?
-- From Human-Readable Text to Machine-Readable Data: Computers (specifically, neural networks) can’t process raw text in its natural, unstructured form.
+- From Human-Readable: Text to Machine-Readable Data: Computers (specifically, neural networks) can’t process raw text in its natural, unstructured form.
 They need **numbers—vectors—on** which to perform mathematical operations.
 Embeddings offer a clever way to represent words or tokens as **real-valued vectors** so that similar words (e.g., cat and feline) end up closer in that **vector space**.

 - Capturing Meaning & Context: A well-trained embedding might capture relationships and can encode conceptual meanings:
 > king – man + woman ≈ queen